Legalisation of Documents

 Legalisation of documents issued in Sri Lanka

-For the purpose of Legalisation, Authentication & Attestation of documents issued in Sri Lanka, applicants are required to submit the original documents.
+For the purpose of Legalisation, Authentication & Attestation of documents issued in Sri Lanka, applicants must submit the original documents.
 (Photocopies/scanned or tampered documents will not be accepted).
 A translated document will be attested only if it has been translated by a Sworn Translator registered at the Ministry of Justice, Sri Lanka.
 The sworn translator should indicate clearly in his/her letter head or the official stamp the languages in which he/she is authorized to translate.

 Attestation of documents issued by the British Government